Trainings for Allied Professionals

-Child Find’s training program for allied professionals increases understanding of missing children’s crises and strengthens our ability to deliver our core mission to prevent and resolve child abduction.
+Child Find’s trainings for allied professionals increase understanding of missing children’s crises and raise awareness on preventing and resolving child abduction.
+Through education, our ability to deliver our core mission to prevent and resolve child abduction is strengthened.
 With nearly 40 years of service in the field of child safety, crisis management, and safety planning, our trainings are invaluable to professionals and agencies dealing with these issues.

 In addition to the 3-hour workshops and the one-day intensive detailed below, Child Find can tailor trainings to your specific goals—from half-day sessions to a combination selected from the trainings below, or even a series of in-depth workshops curated for your staff.
 Costs start at $600 per 3 hour session for up to 30 attendees.
 Additional expenses for travel and lodging may apply.

 To explore longer trainings, more attendees, or custom-designed trainings, please contact Donna Linder, Child Find’s Executive Director, at (845) 883-6060 or [email protected].